dkitley1975/hangman/README.md

   4. Create a new [Heroku App](https://id.heroku.com/login/).
   5. Set the buildbacks to Pyhton and NodeJS in that order.
   6. Add Config Var keys
-    CREDS -  Your Credentials data from Google
+     - CREDS, Your Credentials data from Google
-    PORT - 8000
+     - PORT, 8000
-    KEY - VALUE
+     - KEY, VALUE
   7. Link the Heroku app to repository
   8. Click on Deploy